apelegri/wechat-mini-program-wiki/README.md

 This tutorial aims to explain the different **setps you have to follow** if you want to **persist data and fetch data stored**  in a database for your mini-program.

 **Let me give you some context first:**
 The use case below is based on a mini-program that has been developed in a purpose of gathering feedback through a form and persist the data collected  on Leancloud.
 To make this tutorial more coherent, we decided to add a section on how to fetch and display data stored on Leancloud.
-To illustrate this second section we created a new page that display all reviews gathered by the form and stored on Leancloud.
+To illustrate this second section (fetch data) we created a new page that display all reviews gathered by the form and stored on Leancloud.

 Here is the [Github repository](https://github.com/apelegri/wagonform-wechat-mp) of the project used to create this tutorial.